Affiliate links on Android Authority may earn us a commission. Learn more.

 Microphone quality is surprisingly good for the price.
 Noise suppression isolates the speaker’s voice from any background distractions.
 While not ideal, you can get away with taking calls from a windy outdoor setting or the office.

 In our testing, the earbuds lasted four hours, 29 minutes on a single charge.
-The case, which doesn’t support wireless charging, provides an extra three charge cycles.
+The case, which doesn’t support wireless charging, provides three extra charge cycles.
 You should be able to get about 13 hours, 30 minutes of total playtime before recharging with the USB-C cable.

 Designed as if you smashed the Nothing Ear 1 with the AirPods, the Nothing Ear Stick are unique earbuds.
-The semi-transparent look is sure to turn heads, while the microphone quality will impress anyone.
+The semi-transparent look will turn heads, while the microphone quality will impress anyone.
 Nothing’s mobile app is a great addition and adds functionality to the already good earbuds.
 We like that the Ear Stick work equally well with any operating system.

 What makes them stand out?